KR-Labs/KRAnalytics/docs/api-documentation/CUSTOM_INSTRUCTIONS_UPDATE.md

 ### **19-Domain Socioeconomic Analysis Framework**

 **STRATEGIC MANDATE**: All notebook development must align with the 19-domain Analytics Model Matrix.
-This framework represents the complete scope of socioeconomic analysis capabilities across the Quipu Analytics Suite.
+This framework represents the complete scope of socioeconomic analysis capabilities across the Khipu Analytics Suite.

 ### **Domain Architecture**